 “Natural” can be confusing, too.
 Many natural fibers tend to have a lower carbon footprint than synthetic fibers because they do not use as many chemicals during the production process.

 But just because something is “natural” doesn’t mean it’s more eco-friendly.
-Remember the aforementioned jeans?
-Those were likely made, at least in part, of cotton, which takes up a lot more water to produce than other fabrics.
+For example, cotton takes up a lot more water to produce than other fabrics.

 Fortunately, there are labels, or certifications, that do carry weight.
 You may want to keep an eye out for the common ones below.